• Skip to main content

 'Loddon Crown'

-Showy reddish-maroon flower heads above spreading, upright mid-green aromatic foliage.1 litre - £5no
+Showy reddish-maroon flower heads above spreading, upright mid-green aromatic foliage.

 Catmintdwarf catmint with slender spikes of lavender-blue summer flowers and aromatic, sage-green leaves.
-This clump-forming perennial will form open drifts of hazy blue flowers for weeks over the summer months1 litre - £5no
+This clump-forming perennial will form open drifts of hazy blue flowers for weeks over the summer months

 CatnipNepeta cataria